-The Interior Department's Minerals Management Service (MMS) last week issued a final rule that not only requires companies to report to the federal government major incidents stemming from operations on the Outer Continental Shelf (OCS), but to report the near-misses.
+The Interior Department's Minerals Management Service (MMS) has issued a final rule that not only requires companies to report to the federal government major incidents stemming from operations on the Outer Continental Shelf (OCS), but to report the near-misses.

 "MMS is requiring reporting down to this level to learn more about the causes of all incidents.
 MMS considers these less serious incidents to be the 'near misses' that could have resulted in more serious consequences," it said.

-Under the final rule, the agency has expanded its list of reportable incidents to include the following serious accidents or accidents that have the potential to be serious:
+Under the final rule, the agency has expanded its list of reportable incidents to include the following serious accidents or accidents that had the potential to be serious:

 "Our intent in requiring the reporting of all of these incidents is to catch the 'near misses' that do not result in fatalities, injuries, fires, explosions or blowouts, but that could have resulted in serious outcomes," the MMS said.
 "We estimated that there could be an increase of up to 351 reports per year due to the new requirement to report the [near-miss] incidents."